naveen1994rai/CalculatorLibrary/README.md

 # CalculatorLibrary
-### Calculator using python with unit tests and continuous integration with CircleCI.
+### Scientific Calculator using python with unit tests and continuous integration with CircleCI.
 This application performs the below functionalities:

 ## Arithmetic operations
 1. Addition